MoeBuTa/moebuta.github.io/_posts/2023/2023-09-19-django-and-docker-setup.md

 title: "Django and Docker Setup"
 tags: Django
 categories: Tech
+header:
+  teaser: /assets/source/image/teaser/docker.png
 ---

-Notes for learning how to set up Django with Docker, constantly updated...
+Notes for learning how to set up Django with Docker, might constantly update it...

 ## Using Docker